westland garden health logo

 Plants in Pots & Containers

 Check any plants in containers regularly as they dry out the quickest.
-During occasional periods of severe cold it is worth protecting some more tender plants if you have not already wrapped them up.
-Lag tree ferns with hessian and straw; mulch any tender perennials thickly with compost; and wrap bananas and other exotics taking their chances out doors with bubble wrap or fleece.
+During occasional periods of severe cold, it is worth protecting some more tender plants if you have not already wrapped them up.
+Lag tree ferns with hessian and straw.
+Mulch any tender perennials thickly with compost.
+Wrap bananas and other exotics taking their chances outdoors with bubble wrap or fleece.

 banana plant protection winter gardening

-It is best to move potted plants under cover or at least close to shelter by house walls during spells of extreme cold when the compost and roots within may freeze.
-Even relatively hardy plants that survive winter when easily planted out in the ground can damage if grown in containers.
-You can lag pots with hessian or bubble wrap, or if its just overnight when extreme temperatures are forecast, bring the plant in.
+It is best to move potted plants under cover in a greenhouse or at least close to shelter by house walls during spells of extreme cold.
+This is because the compost and roots within may freeze.
+Even relatively hardy plants that survive winter when easily planted out in the ground can be damaged if grown in containers.
+You can lag pots with hessian or bubble wrap.
+If it’s just overnight when extreme temperatures are forecast, bring the plant in.
 You can even cover plants with plant jackets which will give plants protection against both ground and air frosts.
-They will still allow air, water and moisture to reach the plants.
+They will still allow air, water, and moisture to reach the plants.

 Plants in the Ground

-It is best to give herbaceous plants left in the ground that have tender, fleshy roots such as cannas, dahlias and gingers, a thick mulch of garden compost.
-You can then top off with a layer of straw or leaf mould to help protect them.
+It is best to give herbaceous plants left in the ground with tender, fleshy roots such as cannas, dahlias and gingers, a thick mulch of garden compost.
+You can then top off with a straw or leaf mould layer to help protect them.
 Long periods of strong icy winds can be harmful, especially to newly planted evergreens and those on the tender side.

-Protect young plants such as bay, rhododendrons, myrtle, evergreen magnolia and pittosporum by knocking four canes or posts into the ground and wrapping hessian or windbreak fabric around.
+Protect young plants such as bay, rhododendrons, myrtle, evergreen magnolia, and pittosporum by knocking four canes or posts into the ground and wrapping hessian or windbreak fabric around.
 You can leave the top open.
 Some alpines and succulents such as saxifrages and tougher agaves, while fairly hardy, do not enjoy winter wet.
-Make sure they are well mulched with grit to keep moisture away from foliage and if possible try to provide shelter from above in wet weather using a sheet of Perspex or a small, well-ventilated cloche.
+Make sure you mulch them well with grit to keep moisture away from foliage and if possible try to provide shelter from above in wet weather using a sheet of Perspex or a small, well-ventilated cloche.

 bell cloche